Veterans Education Benefits Certification Information

 Email contact will likely provide you with the quickest response.
 Contact us by email at VAEdBenefits@lanecc.edu and use your LCC email if you have one and provide your L# in your correspondence.
 We are monitoring this email during work hours.
 You can also make an appointment for a Zoom call.
 This option is available only for students who already have a L#.
 Register for a Zoom appointment call and you will receive an email with the Zoom appointment information.

-We will need to continue the coordination between you and your academic advisor to ensure we're remaining VA compliant.
+A term planner needs to be done every term in order to request VA certification.
+All GI Bill™ students need to do this.
 To make this as easy as possible, if you have not submitted a summer or fall term planner or need to update a previously submitted planner, here is what you can do.
 Contact your academic advisor, and ask them to help coordinate your VA planner.
 You can either scan and email your VA planner to advising or send them your name, L#, declared program, and the classes you want to take.
 This is the same information you would have listed on your paper planner.
 Your advisor will review this, concur that you are in alignment with your program, and they will email that to us.
 We will accept the emailed planner from your advisor to report your enrollment to the VA.
 As always, please keep advising and our office informed if you make any schedule changes.
 Once your planner is reviewed, we will notify the VA and you should receive an email from them confirming your certification was submitted.

 Is there any impact of classes being moved to a remote/online format, that were originally classroom instruction?
 (Updated 3/27)